-On 29th June the second Balkan war commenced when Bulgaria, dissatisfied with its share of the spoils of the First Balkan War, attacked its former allies Serbia and Greece.
+On 29th June the second Balkan war commenced when Bulgaria, dissatisfied with its share of the spoils of the first Balkan War, attacked its former allies Serbia and Greece.
 Bulgaria had previously forged a defence treaty with Austria.
 Montenegro entered the war on the side of Serbia.
-Romania then warned Bulgaria that it would not remain neutral, and indeed on 10th July it declared war with Bulgaria.
+Romania then warned Bulgaria that it would not remain neutral, and indeed on 10th July it declared war on Bulgaria.
 The second Balkan war ended just a month later with the comprehensive defeat of Bulgaria which has been overwhelmed by the combined forces of Serbia, Greece and Romania.
 Considerable tensions remained in the region, however, and it would be in the Balkans that the touch paper igniting the conflagration of world war one would be lit.

-The main political event in Australia during 1913 might be felt to have been the election which resulted in the Liberal Party, with a majority of one in the House of Representatives but was a minority in the Senate, forming a government led by Joseph Cook.
+The main political event in Australia during 1913 might be felt to have been the election which resulted in the Liberal Party, with a majority of one in the House of Representatives but a minority in the Senate, forming a government led by Joseph Cook.
 It would last until June 1914 when the Labor majority in the Senate prevented the passage of a Bill.
 By the time elections took place in September Australia was at war.

 In 1913, however, many still hoped that war might be avoided, and many minds were focused on what, in actuality, was the main political event of the year: a national referendum, orchestrated by Fisher’s Labor administration, and coinciding with the election.
 Voters were asked if they approved of power being given to the Commonwealth to control all (not just interstate) trade, industry and commerce.
 They were also asked to decide whether the Commonwealth ought to have the right to nationalise monopolies.
 The overall response was “no” to both questions, but in Queensland, Western Australia and South Australia a majority of voters replied “yes”.

 To many, Australian football was the national game, but in actual fact the code lacked any real national coordination.
-The Australasian Football Council ostensibly oversaw such things as the transfer of players from one club to another and the formulation and refinement of the game’s laws, but few people were under any illusion that it was really the VFL which pulled all the important strings.
-And the VFL was essentially a parochial, insular body, with little concern for the development of football in other parts of the country.
+The Australasian Football Council ostensibly oversaw such things as the transfer of players from one club to another and the formulation and refinement of the game’s laws, but few people were under any illusion that it was really the Victorian Football League which pulled all the important strings.
+And the VFL was essentially a parochial, insular body, with little real concern for the development of football in other parts of the country.
 Wealthier by far than any other league or association in the land it could have enabled the code to make significant strides in New South Wales and Queensland, perhaps even New Zealand, had it been willing to fund the promotion and development of the game in those areas.
 Instead, it spent its money on making its own competition stronger, a strategy which would serve it - but not the sport of Australian football as a whole - well for decades to come.

-The conclusions of the VFL and VFA seasons, both of which were noteworthy in their own ways, are covered elsewhere in this section.
 Perhaps the most important, although at the time comparatively unheralded, occurrence in Victorian football in 1913 was the admission to the VFA of Hawthorn.
 The newcomers replaced Melbourne City, which had lost all 36 of its matches in two seasons in the competition.
 Hawthorn’s emergence as a football power would be very gradual, but nowadays it is arguably the greatest club in the game.

 In the SAFL minor premier Port Adelaide won the flag without needing to invoke the right of challenge after overcoming Sturt by 19 points in a semi final and North Adelaide in the final by 14 points.